 All possible tags are shown in the list, but some may not apply to your groov.
-For example, groov Admin version applies only to a groov Box, not to groov Server.
+For example, groov Admin version applies only to a groov Box, not to groov EPIC or a groov Server.

 The table below shows information about the tags.